Configuring edge gateways for offline cold chain data caching

 Architecture & Buffer Strategy

 A production-grade offline cache requires a structured local datastore, a priority-based sync queue, and a reconciliation engine.
-SQLite is the industry standard for edge deployments due to its ACID compliance, concurrent read/write safety via WAL mode, and native support for row-level triggers.
+SQLite is the standard for edge deployments due to its ACID compliance, concurrent read/write safety via WAL mode, and native support for row-level triggers.
 The buffer schema must capture:

 • sensor_uuid (TEXT, indexed)